browserengineering/book/book/visual-effects.md

 So there you have it: our browser can draw not only boring text and boxes but also:

-- Partial transparency via an alpha channel
+- partial transparency via an alpha channel;
-- User-configurable blending modes via `mix-blend-mode`
+- user-configurable blending modes via `mix-blend-mode`;
-- Rounded rectangle clipping via destination-in blending or direct clipping
+- rounded rectangle clipping via destination-in blending or direct clipping;
-- Optimizations to avoid surfaces when possible
+- optimizations to avoid surfaces when possible;
-- Browser compositing with extra surfaces for faster scrolling
+- and browser compositing with extra surfaces for faster scrolling

 Besides the new features, we've upgraded from Tkinter to SDL and Skia, which makes our browser faster and more responsive, and also sets a